Possible Spatial Correlation of Superconducting and Pseudogap Dynamics in a Bi-based Cuprate: Introduction

-Time-resolved optical spectroscopy offers a unique perspective by directly probing nonequilibrium quasiparticle (QP) dynamics in both phases~\cite{de2021,demsar1999,kaindl2000,luo2006}.
-Unlike ARPES and STM, this all-optical pump-probe method is inherently bulk-sensitive, and can track the temporal evolution of photoinduced dynamics and reveal how the PG and SC states interact during their formation and recovery processes~\cite{toda2011,coslovich2013,akiba2024}.
-Importantly, this method requires no additional processing such as lithography or electrode patterning, and can be extended to spatial mapping of transient optical responses.
-Such bulk-sensitive, spatially resolved ultrafast spectroscopy thus provides a powerful and versatile approach for detecting intrinsic inhomogeneities and hidden spatial correlations in correlated electron systems.
+Time-resolved optical spectroscopy offers such a perspective by directly probing nonequilibrium quasiparticle (QP) dynamics in both phases~\cite{de2021,demsar1999,kaindl2000,luo2006}.
+Unlike ARPES and STM, this all-optical pump-probe method is inherently bulk-sensitive and can track the temporal evolution of photoinduced dynamics to reveal how the PG and SC states interact during formation and recovery~\cite{toda2011,coslovich2013, toda2023,akiba2024}.
+Importantly, the method requires no lithography or electrode patterning and can be extended to spatial mapping of transient optical responses.
+Bulk-sensitive, spatially resolved ultrafast spectroscopy thus provides a powerful and versatile approach for detecting intrinsic inhomogeneities and hidden spatial correlations in correlated electron systems.

-Here, we employ a combined spatially and temporally resolved pump-probe reflectivity method to investigate the relationship between the PG and SC states in the optimally-doped single-layer cuprate Bi$_2$Sr$_{1.7}$La$_{0.3}$CuO$_{6+\delta}$ (La-Bi2201).
-This compound, with its relatively low maximum $T_{\rm c}$, provides a clear temporal separation of the QP relaxation dynamics associated with SC and PG responses~\cite{akiba2024}, allowing selective and correlated analyses.
+To investigate the relationship between the PG and SC states under conditions where $T_{\rm c}$ is maximized, we employ a combined spatially and temporally resolved pump-probe reflectivity method focusing on an optimally doped single-layer Bi$_2$Sr$_{1.7}$La$_{0.3}$CuO$_{6+\delta}$ (La-Bi2201).
+Because La-Bi2201 has a relatively low maximum $T_{\rm c}$, the quasiparticle relaxation dynamics associated with the SC and PG responses are clearly separated in time, and their temperature- and fluence-dependent behaviors are well defined, enabling selective separation and analysis of the two responses.

 By performing one-dimensional (1D) line scans and two-dimensional (2D) imaging of photoinduced reflectivity changes, we reveal micrometer-scale spatial variations in the transient signals.
 Fluence-dependent measurements at representative locations identify local variations in the threshold fluence required to disrupt either the SC or PG state.
-Furthermore, we demonstrate that these thresholds correlate with $T_{\rm c}$ and the PG energy, respectively, and that the spatial variation of the SC threshold closely parallels that of the PG threshold.
-Our results highlight the capability of spatially resolved ultrafast optical spectroscopy to disentangle and correlate competing electronic orders, providing a new approach to explore the intrinsic relationship between superconductivity and the pseudogap in cuprates.
+Furthermore, we find that these thresholds show systematic correspondence with $T_{\rm c}$ and the PG energy, respectively, and that the spatial variation of the SC threshold fluence closely parallels that of the PG threshold fluence.
+Our results highlight the capability of spatially resolved ultrafast optical spectroscopy to disentangle and correlate competing electronic orders, providing a new approach to explore the interplay between superconductivity and the pseudogap in cuprates.